Alert

 • If there is another intervening incident or cause for the increase in symptoms.

-• What impact the mechanism of injury had on the pre-existing condition.
+• What impact the mechanism of injury, the compensable injury, or treatment for the compensable injury had on the pre-existing condition.

 • If the medical evidence supports a worsening of symptoms or any structural changes (i.e. current x-rays or diagnostic tests show structural changes in comparison to older tests).